ArthurClerjon/aclerjon.github.io/_projects/EQUALS.md

 ## Project Summary

-The **EQUALS** project (**Equitable Allocation of Low-carbon Electricity Sources in a Changing and Resource-limited World**) addresses a central challenge of the global energy transition: how to deploy renewable electricity systems that are technically robust, environmentally sustainable, and socially equitable across regions.
-The project is funded by the ANR JCJC program (2025–2029) and coordinated by Arthur Clerjon.
+The **EQUALS** project (**Equitable Allocation of Low-carbon Electricity Sources in a Changing and Resource-limited World**) addresses a central challenge of the global energy transition: how to deploy low-carbon electricity systems that are technically robust, environmentally sustainable, and socially equitable across regions.
+The project is funded by the ANR JCJC (young researcher) program (2025–2029) and coordinated by Arthur Clerjon.

-The transition away from fossil-based energy systems cannot rely solely on replicating dispatchable capacity with solar or wind.
-These variable renewable energy sources (VRES) are inherently dependent on local climatic conditions and vary significantly in availability and efficiency across regions and seasons.
-In parallel, electricity demand patterns vary widely depending on economic structure, lifestyle, and climatic constraints.
+**This project aims to help think the development of intermittent renewable energy sources and low-carbon sources within the planetary boundaries**.
+The primary goal is to explore the global distribution of photovoltaic (PV) and wind power and their complementarity with nuclear and hydropower to minimize the reliance on fossil fuels.
+Analyses of this deployment will be conducted under environmental constraints, mainly raw materials availability.
+It will lead to explore the links between climate, energy use and the development of electricity generation infrastructures.
+To illustrate this idea, in California, PV production perfectly matches summer air-conditioning demand, making its development more profitable than in France, where the constraint currently comes from winter heating needs, when PV production is at its minimum.
+The resources used to produce PV panels will not provide equivalent energy service in either countries.
+To achieve these analyses, we will develop a model of the power system that sizes production and flexibility capacities, in every country or region of the world.

 **EQUALS seeks to:**
 - Identify where and how low-carbon electricity supply can meet regional electricity demand.
 - Integrate constraints from planetary boundaries, material availability, and environmental compatibility.
 - Design deployment pathways that respect regional equity and global sustainability.

-The project combines energy modeling, climate analysis, geospatial constraints, and interdisciplinary methods to inform decision-making under global constraints.

 ## An Interdisciplinary Team